 Updated: Apr 4

-The COVID-19 (Coronavirus) pandemic is an unprecedented circumstance for our current and future economy, and, as with everyone, EXSYS Tool, Inc is faced with an unexpected situation.
-But we are still focused on your needs, the needs of the manufacturer.
+EXSYS Tool, Inc is here to help serve you and get your holders back to factory spec.
+We are focused on your needs, the needs of the manufacturer.
 We know your production has slowed and are faced with cutbacks, and we’re here to help.
 If your old tools are feeling under-the-weather, send them to us and we'll get them back to health.

 Now’s the time, while production is slow, to take those old tools offline.

 While production might be slow now, we know it will pick up again later.
 This means, this is the best time to inspect and maintain your older tool heads.
 Shops that regularly inspect and maintain their live tool heads can achieve up to five times more service life and lower overall toolholder costs than those that do not.
 A live tool system preventive maintenance program ensures part accuracy, increased cutting tool life, reduced scrap, improved reliability and overall confidence in lights-out operations.
 From a financial perspective, if a shop fails to maintain a live tool head and continues to process parts, the head’s spindle and gears will eventually wear, creating an expensive repair, not to mention scrapped parts.

 Inspect, maintain & repair holders before they get sick.

 While machine time is slow, we suggest that shops perform a general five-point preventive maintenance inspection and decipher if a tool head should be sent to a properly trained technician to maintain and repair, which will increase the longevity of the tool head.
 The five-point inspection consists of these five assessments (please keep in mind, if a live tool head is still under warranty, it should not be disassembled completely):

 4. Make a visual inspection of the live tool head

 5. Inspect for coolant contamination